hkailahi/copia/README.md

 In my first algorithm, it was taking around 5 seconds to compute each pickups' four recipient matches.
 With ~200 pickups, that meant almost 20 minutes!
 This wasn't including the five or six recipient matches, which would my computer wouldn't have been able to handle.

-Using link I found from the References section in 'Effective Java - 3rd Edition' called [*When to use parallel streams*](http://gee.cs.oswego.edu/dl/html/StreamParallelGuidance.html), I determined that parallel streams could be used to cut down on this time.
+Using a link I found from the References section in 'Effective Java - 3rd Edition' called [*When to use parallel streams*](http://gee.cs.oswego.edu/dl/html/StreamParallelGuidance.html), I determined that parallel streams could be used to cut down on this time.

 Reasons it worked:
 1. A list of all pickups is splittable into individual pickups
-2. Individual pickups are independent of the each other, (i.e., no path from one pickup to another exists - see [my initial observation](https://gitlab.com/hkailahi/copia/blob/master/README.md#initial_thoughts))
+2. Individual pickups are independent of the each other, (i.e., no path from one pickup to another exists - see [my initial observation](https://gitlab.com/hkailahi/copia/blob/master/README.md#initial-thoughts))
 3. The algorithm is computationally expensive, as another nested traversal of recipients is required for finding matches for each additional recipient in a match (N >= 10000)
-4. MatchMap can be turned to ConcurrentHashMap to synchronize on writes
+4. MatchMap can be changed into a ConcurrentHashMap for synchronization on writes

-Using parallel streams allows me to compute four recipient matches on my laptop in less than five minutes.
+Using parallel streams allows me to compute all four recipient matches on my laptop in less than five minutes.

 If my application hadn't been mostly single-threaded I wouldn't have seen such tremendous improvements.
-Since I was using using a functional programming style in the algorithm, adapting the code for parallelism was fairly straightforward.
+Since I was using a functional programming style in the algorithm, adapting the code for parallelism was fairly straightforward.

 ##### Q: Why are you sorting each list of recipients before adding them to the *matchMap* hashtable?